nodejs/node-chakracore/TTD-README.md

 with the application and clicking on this file at various times.
 You can always trigger a sigint trace via crtl-c at the command line.

-Once this trace is written it can be replay debugged in VSCode using `--replay-debug=dir` as described above and shown in the gif.
+Once this SIGINT trace is written it can be replay debugged in VSCode using the `TraceDebug` launch configuration and you can change the path if you want to debug other trace files that are written.

 ## Feedback
 Please let us know on our [issues page](https://github.com/nodejs/node-chakracore/issues) if you have any question or comment.